Mario Kart 7: Gameplay

 Racing in first-person is one of the new elements in this game along with hang gliding and driving underwater.
 The map seen in the background is Rock Rock Mountain.

 Mario Kart 7 retains traditional Mario Kart gameplay in which players race against each other in go-karts across 32 different courses (new and retro).
 Most of the courses are based on various locations in the Mario series, but two new courses are set on Wuhu Island location from the Wii Fit and Wii Sports Resort games.
 In addition to traditional button controls, Mario Kart 7 can be played using the Nintendo 3DS gyroscope, in which the action is viewed in first person and the player steers the kart by tilting the entire game system.
 While most of the race occurs on the top screen of the 3DS hardware, the bottom screen shows an overhead map of the race course.
 While driving, the players may use power-up items, obtained from running into item boxes located at specific points on the track that are used to hinder the progression of opponents or to help the player in the race.
 Some of these power-ups include the series staple items such as Koopa Shells, Banana Peels, and Super Mushrooms.
-Three new items were added: Fire Flower, which allows the player to shoot up to ten fireballs at other racers, the Super Leaf, which gives the player a tail that allows them to flip over nearby players, collect nearby Coins, and deflect items, and the Lucky Seven, which bestows seven items at once.
+Three new items were added: the Fire Flower, which allows the player to shoot up to ten fireballs at other racers; the Super Leaf, which gives the player a tail that allows them to flip over nearby players, collect nearby Coins, and deflect items; and the Lucky Seven, which bestows seven items at once.
 Coins are also scattered about the tracks; collecting them increases the kart's top speed.
 Up to ten coins can be collected in each race, but some will be lost if the player comes into contact with hazards or goes out of bounds.
-Jump actions let players obtain a brief burst of speed when hitting a button prior to driving off ramps, hang glider attachments sometimes allow for controllable gliding segments as well.
-In Mario Kart 7, the karts are now fully submersible, thus adding fully underwater track segments.
+Jump actions let players obtain a brief burst of speed when hitting a button prior to driving off ramps, and hang glider attachments sometimes allow for controllable gliding segments as well.
+In Mario Kart 7, the karts are now fully submersible, and the game adds fully underwater track segments to make use of this feature.